Updated: Oct 27

 Good board members know they are only as effective as the committees they chair.
 Very few have harnessed the power of a committee as well as Sarah Chase-McRorie.
-Sarah served on the CWBA board as a co-chair from 2009 through 2018, during which time she also served as the organization’s president.
+Sarah served on the CWBA board as a co-chair from 2009 through 2018, during which time she also served as the organization’s President in 2016-2017.
 The current board was fortunate to have Sarah attend a recent board meeting to share her wisdom about recruiting committee members and keeping them engaged once they join a committee.

 Get to Know the Organization.